 The IVH Gill Room gladly accepts donations of local history related items.
 As the collection grows, we are improving our record keeping to make it easier to find particular items.
 Please click on this link to print and fill out a form to bring in with your donated item (s).
 All donations become the property of the library to be cataloged, displayed, loaned or discarded at the library’s discretion.

 At this time the Gill Local History Room is operating on appointment based requests only, see above.

 The public may access the Gill room at any time during regular library hours.
 Users must sign in and leave any bags, purses and briefcases with the library staff in order to get the key.
 (Unfortunately, theft is a serious problem in archives and we have to enforce these rules)

 Volunteers are usually in the Gill room on Tuesday and Thursday mornings to help you find the information you need.
-You can also make a research request over the phone: (518) 692-7157 or by email: firstname.lastname@example.org.
+A map of the Gill Room can be found here.

 Local History Trivia: